calculon102/vlc-batchfiledelete/README.md

 ### For Windows only

-Copy delfile.exe to %APPDATA%\vlc\lua\extensions\ this file implements the deletion of files from the filesystem as the Lua scripting-engine does not (reliably) support this on Windows-machines.
+Copy delfile.exe to %APPDATA%\vlc\lua\extensions\

+This file implements the deletion of files for Windows-filesystems as the Lua scripting-engine does not support this non POSIX-machines.
+The deletion behaviour on Windows is a also bit different this way.
+Instead of immediate deletion when pressing the according button, the deletion is reserved for the next user-action of the extension-dialog (delete, skip, close).
+This is to prevent VLC from freezing, when a current input-file is deleted on Windows.
+In addition you will see a short pop-up of a command-window as result of the external file-execution.

 ## Motivation